Theatre Production BA (Hons) – 2023 entry

-This practice-based BA Theatre Production course provides professional training in a wide range of production skills.
+Our practice-based BA (Hons) Theatre Production course provides you with professional training in a wide range of production skills.

 What you will study

-On our BA Theatre Production course you will work on a variety of productions including plays, musicals, concerts, devised projects and events.
+On our BA (Hons) Theatre Production course, you‘ll work on a variety of productions including plays, musicals, concerts, devised projects and events.

-Studies begin with a comprehensive introduction to all core subjects relating to professional theatre production.
-You will receive teaching and build experience in a range of skills including sound, lighting, stage management and scenic arts.
+The course begins with a comprehensive introduction to all core subjects relating to professional theatre production.
+You’ll go on to build experience in a range of skills including sound, lighting, video, stage management, and construction and scenic arts.

-As you progress through the course, you will be able to select one dedicated area for specialist development, eventually taking senior creative or production-critical responsibility across a range of public performances within the University and at external venues.
-An industry placement and professional development modules will also feature as a core part of your studies and you will have the opportunity to present your work at a final year London showcase event.
+As you progress through the course, you’ll be able to select one dedicated area for specialist development, eventually taking production-critical responsibility across a range of public performances within the University and at external venues.

 Careers and graduate prospects